-25 13.3 Argument Presence and Condition Status Functions.

-The inquiry function PRESENT permits an inquiry to be made about the presence of an actual argument associated with a dummy argument.
-The inquiry functions ENABLED and HANDLED permit inquiries to be made about whether a condition has been enabled or would be handled.

-- 30 13.4 Numeric, Mathematical, Bit, Character, and Derived-Type Functions. - 13.4.1 Numeric Functions.
+- 13.3 Argument Presence Inquiry Functions.
+The inquiry function PRESENT permits an inquiry to be made about the presence of an actual argument associated with a dummy argument. - 13.4 Numeric, Mathematical, Character, and Derived-Type Functions. - 13.4.1 Numeric Functions.
 The elemental functions INT, REAL, DBLE, and CMPLX perform type conversions.
-The elemental functions AlMAG, CONJG, AINT, ANINT, NINT, ABS, MOD, SIGN, DIM, DPROD, MAX, and MIN perform simple numeric operations. - 13.4.2 Mathematical Functions.
-The elemental functions SQRT, EXP, LOG, LOG10, SIN, COS, TAN, ASIN, ACOS, ATAN, ATAN2, SINH, COSH, and TANH evaluate elementary mathematical functions. - 13.4.3 Bit Functions.
-The elemental functions LBIT and BITL convert between bit and logical type.
-The transformational functions IBITLR and BITLR convert between a bit array and an integer, counting bits from left to right; IBITRL and BITRL are similar functions that count bits from right to left.
+The elemental functions AIMAG, CONJG, AINT, ANINT, NINT, ABS, MOD, SIGN, DIM, DPROD, MAX, and MIN perform simple numeric operations. - 13.4.2 Mathematical Functions.
+The elemental functions SQRT, EXP, LOG, LOG10, SIN, COS, TAN, ASIN, ACOS, ATAN, ATAN2, SINH, COSH, and TANH evaluate elementary mathematical functions. - 13.4.3 Character Functions.
+The elemental functions ICHAR, CHAR, LGE, LGT, LLE, LLT, IACHAR, ACHAR, INDEX, VERIFY, ADJUSTL, ADJUSTR, REPEAT, ISCAN, and LEN\TRIM perform character operations.
+The TRIM function returns the argument with trailing blanks removed.

-- 13.4.4 Bit Inquiry Functions.
-The inquiry function MAXBITS returns the maximum size of a bit array that can be converted to an integer. - 13.4.5 Character Functions.
-The elemental functions ICHAR, CHAR, LGE, LGT, LLE, LLT, IACHAR, ACHAR, INDEX, ADJUSTL, ADJUSTR, REPEAT, ISCAN, and LEN\TRIM perform character operations.
-The TRIM function returns the argument with trailing blanks removed. - 13.4.6 CHARACTER Inquiry Functions.
-The inquiry function LEN returns the length of a character entity. - 13.4.7 Derived Data Type Inquiry Functions.
+13.4.4 CHARACTER Inquiry Functions.
+The inquiry function LEN returns the length of a character entity.

+13.4.5 Derived Data Type Inquiry Functions.
 A derived data type definition that includes a dummy type parameter list causes the implicit definition of a set of inquiry functions, one for each type parameter.
-These inquiry functions have names which are the same as the dummy parameter names.
+These inquiry functions have names that are the same as the dummy parameter names.
 Each has a single argument whose type must be that defined by the type definition and returns a single integer result.
-The result is the value of the indicated parameter for the structure that is the argument. - The scope of these implicitly defined inquiry functions is the same as that of the derived data type.
-These functions may be referenced in any program unit in which the derived data type definition may be referenced.
+The result is the value of the indicated parameter for the structure that is the argument.

+The scope of these implicitly defined inquiry functions is the same as that of the derived data type.
+These functions may be referenced in any scoping unit in which the derived data type definition may be referenced.
 Note that the argument need not be defined at the time the function is referenced.
-For example, if use the models:
+For example, if declares an object of the type STRING as defined in 4.4.1.1, the function reference MAX\SIZE (LINE) returns the integer result 100.